open-mmlab/mmyolo/README.md

 **v0.1.0** was released on 21/9/2022:

 - Unified component interfaces based on [OpenMMLab 2.0](https://github.com/open-mmlab) and [MMDetection 3.0](https://github.com/open-mmlab/mmdetection/tree/3.x)
-- Support for YOLOv5/YOLOX training and deployment, support for YOLOv6 inference and deployment
+- Support YOLOv5/YOLOX training, support YOLOv6 inference.
+Deployment will be supported soon.
-- Refactored YOLOX for MMDetection to provide faster training and inference
+- Refactored YOLOX from MMDetection to accelerate training and inference.
-- Detailed introductory and advanced tutorials are provided, see the [English tutorial](https://mmyolo.readthedocs.io/en/latest)
+- Detailed introduction and advanced tutorials are provided, see the [English tutorial](https://mmyolo.readthedocs.io/en/latest).

 For release history and update details, please refer to [changelog](https://mmyolo.readthedocs.io/en/latest/notes/changelog.html).